Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Timeline

-From 6 pm to 11 pm, in the control room of Studio Two, the engineering team worked on mixing the song in stereo.
-Six attempts were done.
+From 6 pm to 11 pm, activity moved to the control room of Studio Two, where the engineering team focused on stereo mixing.
+Six mix attempts were made during this session.

 Mixing • Stereo mixing - Remix 1 from take 30